Mediacauseagency/Frontend-starter/README.md

 - we are using [browserify](https://github.com/browserify/browserify#usage) for compiling required files
 - es6 syntax is supported

+### Data attribute helpers
+There are a handful of JS and CSS features/utilities that are prebuilt and that can be accessed through plain HTML data attributes.
+[Here are some docs](/data-attribute-helpers.md).

 ### Fonts and other assets
 - fonts, UI icons and other assets should live in the `../assets` directory